serverless/serverless/docs/guides/plugins/cli-output.md

 - Log most information to the `--verbose` output.
 - Warnings should be used exceptionally.
 Consider whether the plugin should instead throw an exception, log a `--verbose` message or trigger a deprecation (see below).
 - Before using `log.error()`, consider [throwing an exception](#errors): exceptions are automatically caught by the Serverless Framework and formatted with details.
-- Log developer-oriented messages to the `--debug` output, and prefix the messages with the name of the plugin (`[plugin-name] My message`).
+- Debugging logs should be logged to the `--debug` level.
+Debug logs can be namespaced following the [`debug` convention](https://github.com/visionmedia/debug#usage) via `log.get('my-namespace').debug('Debug message')`.
+Such logs can then be filtered in the CLI output via `--debug=plugin-name:my-namespace`.

 **By default, logs are written to `stderr`**, which displays in terminals (humans cannot tell the difference).
 This is intentional: plugins can safely log extra messages to any command, even commands meant to be piped or parsed by another program.
 Read the next section to learn more.